amckenna41/aaindex/README.md

 ------------
 The AAindex is a database of numerical indices representing various physicochemical and biochemical properties of amino acids and pairs of amino acids.
 The AAindex consists of three sections: AAindex1 for the amino acid index of 20 numerical values, AAindex2 for the amino acid mutation matrix and AAindex3 for the statistical protein contact potentials.
 All data are derived from published literature [[1]](#references).

 This `aaindex` Python software package is a very lightweight way of accessing the data represented in the various AAIndex databases.
 Minimal requirements and external libraries are required to use the package and any record and its associated data/numerical indices can be accessed in one line.
 Currently the software supports the AAIndex1 database with plans to include the AAIndex 2 & 3 in the future.
-The format of an AAIndex1 record can be seen below:
+The format of an AAIndex1 record can be seen below.

-### Format of AAIndex record
+### Format of AAIndex1 record
 ![alt text](https://raw.githubusercontent.com/amckenna41/aaindex/main/images/aaindex_example.png)

 ```